pytchlang/pytch-tutorials/chase/tutorial.md

 {{< commit define-glide-for >}}

 That's the end of our glide code.
-If you try to project out now you'll see it'a slmost complete!
+If you try the project out now you'll see it's almost complete!
 The Star glides around and the Bird can chase it.
 The only thing we need to do is have something happen when the bird catches the Star!